christ33/GettingAndCleaningDataProject/README.md

 * Download the project's data (see link bellow)
 * Get the file run_analysis.R from this repo
-* Set the working directory, put the run_analysis.R and the project's data unzipped folder in the same working directory
+* Set the working directory, put the run_analysis.R and the project's data unzipped folder in the same working directory.
 * To check the tidydata.txt open with:
     + *testing <- read.table("tidydata.txt", header=TRUE)*
     + *View(testing)*